ME 333 Introduction to Mechatronics

 - Upload files individually.
 No zip archives!

-- Submit written responses as PDFs.
+- Submit written responses as PDFs or txt files.

 - If you upload a PDF of handwritten work, make sure that the text appears clearly and the picture is oriented portrait style.